frhack/linearAD/README.md

 - forward mode: the classic foward mode AD
 - linearized reverse mode: reverse mode AD, with a non linear foward pass and a linear backward pass.
 Here the backward pass is a chain of linear closures aka *propagate pass*
-- linearized forward mode: two step like reverse mode, forward pass, a non linear computation, and *propagate pass*, a chain of linear closures
+- linearized forward mode: two step like reverse mode, a forward pass, and a linear pass aka *propagate pass*, a chain of linear closures

 Example usage: